themindfuldev/tiagorg.github.io-source/source/_posts/2015-07-21-design-patterns-for-javascript-featuring-modules.md

 category: talk
 ---

-On July 21st, 2015 I gave this talk on [DevCon5](http://www.html5report.com/conference/newyork/), about the essential design patterns for JavaScript applications, focusing on the different module strategies as CommonJS, AMD and ES6 Modules.
+On July 21st, 2015 I gave this talk on [DevCon5](http://www.html5report.com/conference/newyork/) in New York, NY, about the essential design patterns for JavaScript applications, focusing on the different module strategies as CommonJS, AMD and ES6 Modules.

 #### Slide deck
 * [Slide deck link](//tiagorg.com/talk-design-patterns-for-javascript-featuring-modules)